2devs-team/reactter/README.md

 )
 ```

-### Custom hook
+### Create a custom hook

-For create a custom hook, you should be crear a class that extends of `ReactterHook`.
+For create a custom hook, you should be create a class that extends of [`ReactterHook`](https://pub.dev/documentation/reactter/2.1.1-dev/reactter/ReactterHook-class.html).

 This is a example: